neolp/itmp/README.md

 in trusted environment CONNECT can be omitted, then client by default connected to empty ralm without extended features, mostly it is important to small mobile nodes without persistent connection

-Session is a random number and can be used to distinguish separate connection attempts and to transmit initial seed to generate session key for sequring connection
+Connection is a random number and can be used to distinguish separate connection attempts and to transmit initial seed to generate session key for sequring connection

 #### 6.4.1.2.
 CONNECTED

 Sent by a Server to accept a Client.
 The ITMP session is now open.

 `[CONNECTED, CONNECT.Connection|id, Session|id, Details|dict]`

+Session is a random number and can be used to distinguish separate connection attempts and to transmit initial seed to generate session key for sequring connection

 #### 6.4.1.3.
 ABORT